PubsandBeer

 May 2023 opened micropub in a former café in South Park just off the High Street.
 Green tiled frontage and several drinking areas inside.

-We have visited this pub once, seen 3 different beers and tried 2 of them.
+We have visited this pub twice, seen 4 different beers and tried them all.

 Map location